This manual covers the installation of Develocity into a single host.

 For production workloads, storage volumes should exhibit SSD-class disk performance of at least 3000 IOPS (input/output operations per second).
 Most NFS based storage or desktop-class, non-SSD disk drives do not provide this level of performance.

 Disk performance has a significant impact on Develocity performance.
-Develocity is not compatible with network-based storage solutions due to limitations of latency and data consistency. |
+Network file systems (such as Amazon EFS) are not compatible with Develocity due to their performance characteristics.

 Object storage